Vikings Coach Says Vaccinated Player Went To ER Due To COVID Complications: 'It's Serious Stuff'

 MINNEAPOLIS (WCCO) — Minnesota Vikings head coach Mike Zimmer says a vaccinated player went to the emergency room recently due to COVID complications.

-During a press conference Wednesday, Zimmer said the player, who hasn’t been identified, went to the ER Tuesday evening.
+During a press conference Wednesday, Zimmer said the player went to the ER Tuesday evening.
+WCCO-TV’s Mike Max reports that the player is offensive lineman Dakota Dozier.

 “It’s serious stuff,” Zimmer said.
 “He’s stable now, but it was scary.”